-A useful starting point is to gain a solid understanding of US interest rates, as these play a hugely significant role in today’s economy, so much so, that any news or data sets related to rates can move the markets dramatically (the sheeple are fickle, remember this).
+A useful starting point is to gain a solid understanding of US interest rates, as these play a hugely significant role in today’s economy, so much so, that any news or data sets related to rates can move the markets dramatically (sheeple are fickle, remember this).
 When the Federal Reserve raise interest rates; what’s referred to as a hawkish move, it is usually a counter-move against increasing inflation figures or forecasts.
 The theory is that a higher interest rate will increase the cost of borrowing, which in-turn will decrease the demand for goods and services, making businesses reluctant to raise their prices, and therefore have a calming effect on inflation.

 Stock market indices, such as the S&P500, FTSE and DAX are made up of companies, organizations and institutions which regularly borrow substantial amounts of money from financial institutions (because businesses, as well as consumers are debt junkies too).
 An increase in interest rates will usually have a negative impact on these markets because of the fact that the entities which make up these indices will now incur higher borrowing costs, and this will ultimately lower the amount of profits that these companies make.
 This is in addition to the fact that higher rates will cause lower consumer spending power, and the ability for these companies to charge higher prices for their products or services is subdued in this particular economic environment.
+Power to the people!

 "Gold is the most heavily traded commodity in the markets and it is often seen as a safe haven for investors whenever there is any kind of major economic shock or turbulence.
 Plus it’s shiny and people like shiny things.
 Gold fever is a real thing folks."

-When interest rates have been increased due to inflation, investors are likely to shift more of their portfolio into gold as it represents a more secure location for their capital.
+When interest rates have been raised due to inflation, investors are likely to shift more of their portfolio into gold as it represents a more secure location for their capital.
 There is also the fact that investors only have a limited amount of funds with which to invest, and if money is being moved away from stock market indices during interest rate rises, then it is safe to assume that some of that money will end up being redistributed into gold.